zarf-dev/proposals/0051-v1beta1-schema/README.md

 and make progress.
 -->

-- Discuss how the codebase will change to handle a new schema version.
-This is detailed in 0048-schema-upgrade-process
+- Discuss how the Zarf codebase will shift to handle multiple API versions.
+This is detailed in [0048-schema-upgrade-process](https://github.com/zarf-dev/proposals/pull/49)

 ## Proposal